bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

+* (2/2) Office hours for the semester are posted below.
+The first office hour will be Tuesday after class.
 * (2/1) Normal class resumes this week.
 Homework 2 will be posted on Friday and due the following Friday.

 ## Course information